Xiao Pei: CCP Central Committee

 In January 2003, Xiao was assigned to the General Office of the CCP Central Committee, and eventually becoming leader of the 5th Group of the Investigate and Survey Office in July 2013.
 He concurrently served as head of Publicity Department of the CCP Central Commission for Discipline Inspection from March 2014 to July 2015 and vice minister of supervision from June 2015 to September 2017.
 After a short term as an inspector of the Anti-Graft Inspection Team, he was chosen as deputy secretary of the Central Commission for Discipline Inspection in October 2017, concurrently serving as deputy director of the National Supervisory Commission since March 2018.

 Xiao stated that the CCP General Secretary Xi Jinping's crackdown on graft and corruption has been successful.
 In 2022, he stated that 207,000 CCP officials had been punished under Xi's tenure as party leader in the past 10 years.
 He further added that the "spread of graft has been resolutely contained."

+In August 2026, he ceased to serve as Deputy Director of the National Commission of Supervision.